aarmey/167L-materials/labs/Final-Report-Guidelines.md

 The emphasis is not on how long your report is, but the content and quality of discussion.
 5 pages is a maximum, not a minimum.
 Concise, professional scientific writing is an important skill that you should begin to cultivate now.
 It improves by reading scientific work and writing scientific reports.

-If you need more guidance on writing a scientific manuscript, please refer to Whitesides 2004 and Plaxo 2010 handouts (posted on CCLE).
-If you need further guidance, a good reference is: McMillan, VE.
-"Writing Papers in the Biological Sciences, Third Ed."
-New York: Bedford/St. Martin's, 2001.
-ISBN 0-312- 25857-7.
-You may look through this book in Dr. Seidlits’ office during office hours.
+If you need more guidance on writing a scientific manuscript, please refer to [Whitesides 2004](https://www.onlinelibrary.wiley.com/doi/abs/10.1002/adma.200400767) and [Plaxo 2010](https://www.onlinelibrary.wiley.com/doi/full/10.1002/pro.514) handouts (posted on CCLE).

 You will need to include the following: